ERYTHRITOL IS A BULK SWEETENER

 Quick Facts about Erythritol

 Erythritol is a synthetic sweetener – Erythritol is found naturally in some foods (fruits, mushrooms, fermented foods).
-However, due to being available in minuscule amounts, the store-bought erythritol doesn't come from any of the natural sources.
+However, due to being available in minuscule amounts, store-bought erythritol doesn't come from any of the natural sources.
 Instead, it's synthetically produced from corn via fermentation or an electrochemical process.
 When made from non-GMO corn, it's imported from China.

 Erythritol is less sweet than sugar, so use more – Erythritol is 60 to 70 percent as sweet as table sugar.
 Expect to add 1/3 more and pay a higher price than table sugar to get the same sweetness.
-To compensate for the reduced sweetness, you will find erythritol combined with high-intensity sweeteners (stevia, monk fruit, sucralose).
-Erythritol and its blends produce crispy and soft baked goods, but they don't dissolve as readily as table sugar.
+To compensate for the reduced sweetness, you'll often find erythritol combined with high-intensity sweeteners such as stevia, monk fruit, and sucralose.
+Erythritol and its blends produce crispy and soft baked goods but don't dissolve as readily as table sugar.

 Erythritol creates a cooling effect on the tongue – When you have it in powder form, erythritol creates a cold sensation as it dissolves in the mouth, referred to as a cooling effect.
 It feels like sucking a mint but without the mint flavor.
-To minimize it, sweetener manufacturers often sell erythritol blended with other low-digestible sweeteners (polyols and soluble fibers such as inulin and FOS).
+To minimize it, sweetener manufacturers often sell erythritol blended with other low-digestible sweeteners (polyols and soluble fibers).

-The caloric value per gram is close to zero (0.4 cal), being promoted as a calorie-free sweetener – A small amount of erythritol [anywhere between10 to 40 percent of the amount ingested] reaches the large intestine, where it's fermented by the gut microbes.
+The caloric value of erythritol per gram is close to zero (0.4 cal), being promoted as a calorie-free sweetener – A small amount of erythritol [anywhere between10 to 40 percent of the amount ingested] reaches the large intestine, where it's fermented by the gut microbes.
 So, even though we cannot metabolize erythritol, bacteria in the large intestine can, and we obtain their energy indirectly.
-Powdered erythritol provides 1.2 calories per teaspoon.
-Granulated erythritol has about 1.6 calories per teaspoon.
-One cup of erythritol has approximately 75 calories.
+Powdered erythritol provides 1.2 calories per teaspoon (3 grams).
+Granulated erythritol has about 1.6 calories per teaspoon (4 grams).
+One cup of erythritol contributes approximately 70 calories.